therealrinku/therealrinku/README.md

 ---

-I'm an software engineer and open source contributor working mainly on [GitLab](https://gitlab.com/gitlab-org/gitlab).
+I'm an software engineer and open source contributor contributing mainly to [GitLab](https://gitlab.com/gitlab-org/gitlab).
 Checkout my GitLab contributions [here](https://contributors.gitlab.com/users/therealrinku?fromDate=2025-05-26&toDate=).
 Close to getting 100 MR merged btw!
 Checkout my GitLab profile [here](https://gitlab.com/therealrinku)

+I've also contributed to [Bruno](https://github.com/usebruno/bruno/pulls?q=is%3Apr+author%3Atherealrinku+is%3Amerged) and [Beekeeper Studio](https://github.com/beekeeper-studio/beekeeper-studio/pulls?q=author%3Atherealrinku+is%3Amerged) as well.

 I usually like to work on fixing bugs and improvements that improves the user experiences and makes the product more stable and reliable.